Dynamic Test-Time Augmentation via Differentiable Functions: DynTTA

 \subsection{Augmentation Space}

-The data augmentations and their $f_k^{act}$ and $M$ used by DynTTA are shown in Table~\ref{tab:augmentation_detail}.
-We use only differentiable data augmentations.

-Placing low-pass and high-pass filters within the deep neural network architecture~\cite{zou2020delving,rao2021global,vasconcelos2021impact,9455411} or using them as training-time augmentation~\cite{hossain2019distortion,yin2019fourier,soklaski2021fourier} improve robustness.
+The data augmentations and their $f_k^{\mathrm{act}}$ and $M$ used by DynTTA are shown in \Cref{tab:augmentation_detail}.
+Because DynTTA obtains magnitude parameters through optimization, only differentiable data augmentations are used.
+This study uses the kornia library~\cite{kornia} and deals only with general data augmentation.
+We do not employ data augmentation such as shear because we believe it is ineffective when used during testing.
+Flip is a typical test-time augmentation, but it is not used because it is non-differentiable.
+Placing low-pass and high-pass filters within the DNN architecture~\cite{zou2020delving,rao2021global,vasconcelos2021impact,9455411} or using them as training-time augmentation~\cite{hossain2019distortion,yin2019fourier,soklaski2021fourier} is known to improve robustness.
 Inspired by these studies, we try to improve the robustness by using low-pass and high-pass filters as test-time augmentation.
-These filters have a filter size parameter which is not obtained via gradient descent.
-Therefore, we discretize this parameter and prepare multiple filters.
-In this paper, we make 19 low-pass and 19 high-pass filters, each with a filter size from $0.05$ to $0.95$ in $0.05$ increments.

-URIE uses a deep neural network to generate recognition-friendly images.
+These filters have a filter size parameter that is not obtained via gradient descent.
+Therefore, this parameter is discretized, and multiple filters are prepared.
+19 low-pass and 19 high-pass filters are made, each with a filter size from $0.05$ to $0.95$ in increments of $0.05$.
+URIE uses a DNN to generate recognition-friendly images.
 Such an image transformation model is applied to DynTTA by considering it as a kind of augmentation.
 In this case, the image transformation model is trained simultaneously with DynTTA.

-DynTTA handles many data augmentations, but is also computationally expensive.
-By not executing data augmentation with small blend weights, the number of data augmentation executions are significantly reduced while maintaining accuracy.
-We describe the details in the Appendix.
+DynTTA handles many data augmentations but is also computationally expensive.
+By not executing data augmentation with small blend weights, the number of data augmentation executions is significantly reduced while maintaining accuracy.
+The details are described in the Appendix.